pyrustic/probed/README.md

 ['hi', 'friend']
 ```

-Now, let's discover what the `probe` does and how to use it:
+Now, let's discover what the `probe` feature does and how to use it:

 ```python
 # script.py